Loader gif

 If you have coverage through your employer, buy insurance through a Marketplace, or use private insurance, you do not need to file tax Form 8965.

-You also don’t need to file Form 8965 if you aren’t required to file a tax return because your income is too low.
+You also don’t need to file Form 8965 if you aren’t required to file a tax return because your is too low.

 For those who don’t have coverage and don’t qualify for an exemption, IRS Form 8965 can help you calculate your penalty as well.
 If you use TaxAct, the program automatically calculates the penalty for you.